Thev2Andy/ThomasHadEnough/README.md

 # Thomas Had Enough
-Thomas Had Enough is a rogue-lite game inspired by Thomas Was Alone's artstyle where the player needs to fight his way to the end of procedurally generated levels.
+Thomas Had Enough is a rogue-lite game inspired by Thomas Was Alone's artstyle where the player needs to fight his way to the end of different levels.

 Game submission to Brackeys Game Jam 9.
 (Theme: *An end is a new beginning**)